FMiiro/R4R_F25-journals/journal_07-14oct25.md

 > **Due Wednesday 15th, 11pm**

 ### Rose
+It was complex to understand in the beginning but happy that in the end I was able to understand with the example.
+Now I know that I can use Docker.

 ### Thorn
+Question, when you provide a code without open data, must you provide the dataset or you provide guidelines on how and where to input your data in the code?

 ### Bud
+I am not sure this is applicable to me but I am willing to explore

 ---

 ## Research Application
+It is not applicable in my research.
 > [!IMPORTANT]
 > **Due Monday 13th, 11pm**